Creative Drywall Textures: How to Cure Porous Ceilings and Walls

 Drywall texture drying out too quickly.
 Not enough time to create texture patterns using comb tools.

-(These problems are usually a beginners nightmare, I suffered them bad myself, I lay the mud on, then work like crazy, just managing to drag my comb through the texture, nearly breaking the tool.
-I just about had enough, until one day I discovered something crucial that allowed me the opportunity to finally produce amazing textures on ceilings and walls.
+These problems are usually a beginners nightmare.
+I suffered them bad myself.
+I lay the mud on then work like crazy just managing to drag my comb through the texture, nearly breaking the tool.
+I just about had enough until one day I discovered something crucial that allowed me the opportunity to finally produce amazing comb textures on ceilings and walls.

 It was my dear Uncle Paddy Jones (RIP.)
 He was a darn good plasterer.
 A strong man with years of building knowledge behind him.

-It was the early days, I was trying to texture my mums bathroom, but not having much luck.
-She told me to go see her brother, Uncle Paddy.
+It was the early days.
+I was trying to texture my mother's bathroom but not having much luck.
+She told me to go see her brother Uncle Paddy.

-'Dale,' he said, in his strong, Cardiff/Irish accent.
+'Dale,' he said in his strong Cardiff/Irish accent.
 'You have to Uni-Bond the surface and let it dry before you Artex it,' he told me.
-'Otherwise, it is too porous,' he continued.
+'Otherwise the wall is too porous,' he continued.

-Tips to stop texture drying too quick once you've applied it to the surface.
+Tips to stop texture drying too quick once you've applied the compound to the surface.

-1: ask the manufacturer / store owner, a texture drywall person, anybody that you may know, if that particular texture material you are about to purchase has the flexibility and the longer, work-ability, to create such 'comb' pattern finishes onto your ceilings and walls.
+1: ask the manufacturer / store owner.
+Ask a texture drywall person.
+Ask anybody that you may know, if that particular texture material you are about to purchase has the flexibility and the longer work-ability to create such 'comb' pattern finishes onto ceilings and walls.

-If the texture material is correct for the purposed usage: (sometimes you may have to work with a few different texture (mud) materials to discover which one you prefer) then vital preparation of your ceilings / walls, prior to creating slower patterns using comb tools, is the key foundation for a professional finish.
+Sometimes you may have to work with a few different texture (mud) materials to discover which one you prefer.
+Then vital preparation of your ceilings / walls prior to creating slower patterns using comb tools is the key foundation for an easier and professional finish.

-2: if you want to make comb-texture patterns, it is not wise to put the correct decorative material/texture for creating comb patterns, directly, onto a 'porous' ceiling or wall, because that would be asking for trouble.
+2: if you want to make comb-texture patterns it is not wise to put the correct decorative texture for creating comb patterns directly onto a porous ceiling or wall.
+That would be asking for trouble.

-Priming/sealing of the surface to be textured, not only helps bond drywall texture onto ceiling (or wall,) but the major aspect of sealing such a surface, (by priming it first,) is to prevent the drywall texture from 'drying out too rapidly' as one attempts to create patterns with comb tools.
+Priming, or sealing of the surface to be textured not only helps bond drywall texture to the surface, but the major aspect of sealing such a surface is to prevent the drywall texture from drying out too rapidly as one attempts to create patterns with comb tools.

-(There are certain products (powders and ready-mixed) specifically created for making texture finishes.
-These texture components consist of a special adhesion that glue itself to many 'normal' surfaces to be textured, once laid on and dried/set.
+There are certain products, powders and ready-mixed, specifically created for making texture finishes.
+These texture components consist of a special adhesion that glue itself to many normal surfaces once laid on and dried, or set.

-Some building surfaces (plasterboard, wallboard, to name a few) are manufactured to directly take wet compounds; such as plaster, texture, paint etc. But when creating patterns using comb tools and texture, the best method is to seal/prime the surface first, and let it dry to create a semi-waterproof barrier, which slows the rate applied texture takes to become unworkable.)
+Some building surfaces, plasterboard, wallboard, are manufactured to directly take wet compounds such as plaster, texture, paint etc. But when creating patterns using comb tools and texture the best method is to seal/prime the surface first and let it dry to create a semi-waterproof barrier which slows the rate applied texture takes to become unworkable.

-If one was to apply drywall texture onto this kind of surface, (drywall texture/plaster, being water based, meaning, the moisture content within the mixed material evaporates) the building material would 'absorb water from the texture, into the surface of the wall or ceiling') soaking up all of the water content) thus making it impossible to work the drywall texture for too long.
+If one was to apply drywall texture onto this kind of surface, drywall texture/plaster, being water based, meaning the moisture content within the mixed material evaporates, the building material would 'absorb water from the texture into the surface of the wall or ceiling thus soaking up all of the water content, making it impossible to work the drywall texture for too long.
 This is not good.

-If you could imagine applying drywall texture onto this kind of surface, the moisture content from the mixed texture would take longer to evaporate/penetrate, into/through, the surface.
+If you could imagine applying drywall texture onto this kind of surface the moisture content from the mixed texture would take longer to evaporate or penetrate into the surface.

-(On occasions, summer's hot air, central heating pipes hidden in walls, under ceilings, hot radiators could dry texture out too quickly;)
+Also, on occasions the summer's hot air and central heating pipes hidden in walls and under ceilings, hot radiators etc, could also dry texture out too quickly.

-From the examples above, and because certain textures have adhesive qualities, vinyl silk interior paint finish would prevent texture drying out, compared to matt emulsion paint.
-So the texture would be more 'playable' on the surface.
+Because certain textures have adhesive qualities, Vinyl Silk interior paint finish would prevent texture drying out too quickly compared to Matt emulsion paint.
+So the texture would be more playable on the surface.
 This is ideal.
 Please note.
 Both these kind of paints are water-based.

-Whatever you do, always read the manufacturers recommendations of any building material you purchase.
+But please always read the manufacturers recommendations of any building material you purchase and intend to use.

 PVA (building products) is an ideal water based solution which tackles the issues discussed above.

-Undiluted, (& sometimes diluted) the solution/material acts as a glue for many surfaces, or, once diluted with water, acts as a 'sealer of porous surfaces', (also with adhesive properties) whereas one mixes parts PVA with parts water (as per manufacturer recommendations on the container, and for the specific kind of surface one wishes to work on) to create an adequate sealer onto a surface prior to texturing or plastering.
+Undiluted, and sometimes diluted, the solution acts as a glue for many surfaces.
+Once diluted with water acts as a sealer of porous surfaces (also with adhesive properties.)
+One mixes parts PVA with parts water as per manufacturer recommendations for the specific surface one wishes to work on to create an adequate sealer onto a surface prior to texturing or even plastering.